-Select the Add new action option to create an additional action alongside the existing default actions.
-Like the earlier forms, enter a name for the action and a suitable description, then using the drop-down under the Wireframe type select the type the action will perform.
+Select the Create action option to create an additional action alongside the existing default actions.
+Like the earlier forms, enter a name for the action and a suitable description, then select the type of action it will perform.

 There are six available action types: